OctopusDeploy/docs/docs/infrastructure/deployment-targets/dynamic-infrastructure/new-octopustarget.md

 ---
 title: New Octopus Target Command
-description: Function for removing an Octopus target
+description: Function for creating an Octopus target for a step package
 position: 50
 ---

-Targets defined by step packages can be created either by PowerShell or bash functions available in any Octopus script-running context.
-Not all targets are defined by step packages.
-The complete list of targets defined by step packages is available below.

 :::warning
 **Deprecated**